Fish Safety Considerations

 Clostridium Botulinum in Fish

-Over the years public taste has changed and with it the methods of curing.
-At one time the product was so heavily salted, smoked and dried that Clostridium botulinum, where present in fish, could not grow and produce toxin.
+Over the years, public taste has changed and with it the methods of curing.
+At one time, the product was so heavily salted, smoked, and dried that Clostridium botulinum, if present in fish, could not grow and produce toxin.
 Such a heavily cured product needed to be neither refrigerated nor vacuum packed during distribution.
-Nowadays hot-smoked fish are distributed with much less smoke and salt, and much more moisture, with the result that any Clostridium botulinum present can more readily form toxin when the fish are kept warm for some length of time.
+Nowadays, hot-smoked fish are distributed with much less smoke and salt and much more moisture, with the result that any Clostridium botulinum present can more readily form toxin when the fish are kept warm for some length of time.

 How to Control Botulism